PIDS ranked among world's best think tanks for fifth consecutive year

 For the fifth time since 2012, state think tank Philippine Institute for Development Studies (PIDS) has been ranked one of the world's top think tanks.
 In the 2016 edition of the Go To Think Tank Index Report released by Think Tanks and Civil Societies Program (TTCSP) of the University of Pennsylvania, PIDS ranked 38th among the 100 top think tanks in Southeast Asia and the Pacific.
 It has also retained its rank as number one social policy think tank in Southeast Asia and 37th among the top 100 in the world under this category.

-Moreover, the Institute has been included in four new categories: best think tanks in Southeast Asia and the Pacific, best government-affiliated think tanks, and think tanks with the best external relations/public engagement program.
-The East Asian Development Network (EADN) Secretariat, which PIDS has been running since 2010, also made it to the list of best think tank networks.
+PIDS also performed well in five other categories.
+It maintained its rankings as among the top international development think tanks (70th among the top 130) and among the top education policy think tanks (33rd among the top 65).
+PIDS also made it to the list of best government-affiliated think tanks and think tanks with the best external relations/public engagement program.
+The East Asian Development Network (EADN) Secretariat, which PIDS managed from 2010 to 2016, also ranked as among the best think tank networks.
 The EADN is a network of institutes and centers in developing countries of East Asia.
-It sponsors research and capacity-building activities for early career researchers.
+It sponsors research and capacity-building activities.

 To view previous Highlights please click here